 If you are healthy, you may be approved with super preferred rates in as little as 24 hours and be issued very affordable life insurance with no waiting period.

 Some of the things that will disqualify you from accelerated underwriting are certain prescriptions, bad driving records, and tobacco use.
-Unfortunately, if you chew tobacco or smoke cigars or smoke cigarettes, you will be kicked out of the life insurance with no medical exam process and have to complete a medical exam.

 The third type of policy… Now you may be unable to qualify for life insurance due to some health issues.